-It's always important to understand the way the market is trending and to try to anticipate if a change is coming if you're going to invest.
+It's always important to understand the way the market is trending and try to anticipate if a change is coming if you're going to invest.
 Traders regularly look for opportunities through following trends or when the market reverses direction.

-Unfortunately, there are no real surefire direct signs that will unequivocally tell you what the market is going to do, but this isn't to say that you can't get a feeling for coming changes.
+Unfortunately, there are no surefire signs that will unequivocally tell you what the market is going to do, but this isn't to say that you can't get a feeling for coming changes.
 You can get a good idea of upcoming trends by watching the flow of money into and out of the market.

 What Money Flow Means in the Stock Market

-Money flow in the stock market is either negative or positive in any given day.
-Technically, it's arrived at by averaging prices then multiplying the average by the daily volume.
+Money flow in the stock market is either negative or positive on any given day.
+You can arrive at this result by averaging prices then multiplying the average by the daily volume.
 Do the same thing the next day and compare the resulting numbers.
 This will tell you whether the flow for the day was positive or negative.

 A positive flow also means a given stock was purchased at a higher price; likewise, a negative flow indicates that the next trade was made at a lower price.
 These actions are also referred to as upticks and downticks.